commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 Updates to the stock assessment are listed here:

 1. Fishery CPUE was fully standardized to control for variability in fishing methods and practices over time (i.e, hook size, fishing depth, length of sets, location, etc.) to better detect underlying trends that reflect the abundance of fish available to the fishery.
 This involved recalculating fishery CPUE from the re-entered logbook data that was completed in 2020.
 In 2020, the ADF&G Southeast Groundfish Project biologists invested considerable staff time and resources into standardizing the full time series of available logbook data, which should improve the long-term quality and interpretation of this index.
-In particular, consistent methods for identifying target species by trip and set efforts were developed, which was previously conducted manually.  <span style="color: red;">METHODS FROM RHEA!!!</span>
+In particular, consistent methods for identifying target species by trip and set efforts were developed, which was previously conducted manually (<span style="color: red;">CITATION FROM RHEA</span>).

 2. Fishery selectivity in the SCAA was updated to the fixed values estimated in the federal sablefish fishery (Goethel et al. 2022).